Money Coaching and Advising for Movement Donors

 What would it be like to have a transformed relationship to money?

-For over two decades, I’ve worked with hundreds of people—activists, donors, foundation staff, and fundraisers—helping them develop more grounded, purposeful relationships with money.
-From grassroots fundraisers to managing multi-million-dollar giving portfolios, I’ve seen how confronting money can call people into a clearer and more aligned version of themselves.
+I’ve worked with hundreds of people—activists, major donors, foundation staff, and fundraisers—helping them develop more peaceful, purposeful and powerful relationships with money.
+I can help you too.

-Gestalt is one of the key influences on modern somatics and I continue to train and deepen my understanding of how somatics blends with my work.
-I also have training in mediation, nonviolent communication and conflict resolution and have trained activists in transformative justice approaches to conflict, community accountability and trauma-informed group facilitation.
+I also have training in mediation, nonviolent communication and conflict resolution and have trained activists in transformative justice approaches to conflict, community accountability and trauma-informed facilitation.

-My work is structured around clear and achievable goals within a defined time frame.
-I typically see people twice a month for 90 minute sessions over the course of three months.
+I prefer to begin our work with an open-ended conversation to see if we’re a good fit for each other.
+If so, in our first session we’ll develop some clear and achievable goals within a defined time frame.
+I typically see people twice a month for 60-90 minute sessions, over the course of three months.
 After deciding on your goals together, I design a clear session arc that is focused on achieving those goals.

 ”Chanelle brings a rare depth of presence shaped by her vast experience and nuanced understanding of money, power, and philanthropy.
 She shows up with remarkable capacity and range.
 I have rarely encountered this level of presence in a coach.
 Her listening is superb, but what truly sets her apart is her ability to follow the deeper threads—guiding reflection toward genuine awareness.
 Her inquiries pierce directly to the heart of the matter with both efficiency and care.
 I have never felt judged in our work together; instead, I feel deeply met.
 I am consistently surprised by the depth and curiosity of our sessions, paired with a practical, evidence-based approach to goal setting.
 Chanelle skillfully moves me away from overthinking and toward my inner knowing—my embodied wisdom.
 She is fearless in entering territory around power, blocks, and limits, while creating a safe, non-judgmental space for me to open to these parts of myself.
 There is always concrete homework, and I am an active participant in the process.
 Working with Chanelle has supported me in moving toward greater clarity, agency, and trust in my own relationship with money.
 I recommend Chanelle wholeheartedly to anyone seeking depth, integrity and real change in their relationship with money.”